edwinbulter/quote-lambda-tf/quote-lambda-tf-frontend/README.md

 ### Infrastructure Deployment

 The infrastructure is managed using Terraform.
-Refer to the [infrastructure/README.md](infrastructure/README.md) for detailed instructions on setting up and managing the AWS resources.
+Refer to [doc/infrastructure.md](doc/infrastructure.md) for detailed instructions on setting up and managing the AWS resources.

 #### Key Infrastructure Components
 - **S3 Bucket**: Hosts the static website